Interpreting Blackbox Models via Model Extraction: Evaluation

 Note that age appears twice in the decision tree in Figure~\ref{fig:diabetesmodels} (c).
 Typically, younger patients are at lower risk for diabetes; however, conditioned on being less than 48 years old and having high cholesterol, the classifier predicts higher risk for younger patients.
 While we cannot be certain of the cause, there are a number of possible explanations.
 For example, it may be the case that a diagnosis of high cholesterol in younger patients is abnormal and therefore much more indicative of high diabetes risk.
 Alternatively, doctors may be more likely to urge older patients with high cholesterol to take preventative measures to reduce diabetes risk.

 This structure demonstrates how the decision tree can capture non-monotone dependencies on continuous features such as age.
-In contrast, non-monotone dependencies cannot be captured by influence scores.
-Rule lists can also capture such a dependence, but their restricted structure makes it more difficult to understand the effect---for example, to reason about the relationship between the first and sixth rules in the rule list in Figure~\ref{fig:diabetesmodels} (b), we have to reason about the four intermediate rules as well.
+In contrast, non-monotone dependencies cannot be captured by relative influence scores.
+Rule lists can capture such dependencies, but their structure makes it more difficult to understand the effect---for example, to reason about the relationship between the first and sixth rules of the rule list in Figure~\ref{fig:diabetesmodels} (c), we also have to reason about the four intermediate rules.